-The Basics of Debt Management
+The Key to Effective Debt Management

 The key to managing debt

 Effective debt management is always about one thing: balance.
 If you balance debt payments against your income, you can afford to make the payments without juggling other expenses.
 When you take on too much debt for your income, this is when money starts to get tight.

 So, first you need to see where you stand, overall.
 You do this by checking your debt-to-income ratio.
 This measures your monthly debt payments versus your monthly income.
 It’s the same ratio that lenders check during underwriting when you apply for a new loan.
 They only approve you if your debt-to-income (DTI) ratio is 41% or less.
 Most experts recommend that you should keep your ratio below 36% so you have some room to maneuver.

 If your debt-to-income ratio is higher than 41%, it’s probably due to credit card debt.
 When you open a new credit card DIT is not a qualification factor – approval depends on your credit score.
 As a result, you can open a credit card and run up debt, leading to a higher debt load than that 41%.